tom-clik/markdown/testing/sources/robinsoncrusoe.md

+---
-@title The Life and Adventures of Robinson Crusoe
+title: The Life and Adventures of Robinson Crusoe
-@author Daniel Defoe
+author: Daniel Defoe
+---

 /* The Project Gutenberg eBook, The Life and Adventures of Robinson Crusoe, by Daniel Defoe